eliasbruno124-dev/emby-invidious-plugin/README.md

-A powerful, privacy-friendly YouTube plugin for [Emby](https://emby.media/) that operates entirely without Google API keys.
+A powerful, privacy-friendly [Invidious](https://github.com/iv-org/invidious/) plugin for [Emby](https://emby.media/) that operates entirely without Google API keys.
 It uses an Invidious instance (ideally self-hosted) to seamlessly integrate channels, playlists, and search queries directly into your Emby dashboard.

 ## ✨ Features